vaibee/CollegeRanker-intern/README.md

-therefore it is a 2 month program
+therefore it is a 2 month program.
 1 month training and 1 month intern